Dunfermline: Provosts of Dunfermline

+The role of Provost was abolished in 1996 following the abolition of Dunfermline District Council and its subsequent adoption into Fife Council.

 Transport

-Dunfermline is served by the A907 which meets the M90 and A92 to the east of the town at Halbeath Interchange.
-This connects the town to Perth to the north, Edinburgh to the south and Kirkcaldy to the east.
-The main routes through the town are Halbeath Road and Carnegie Drive (A907) from east to west.
+Dunfermline is served by the A907 which meets the M90 and A92 to the east of the city at Halbeath Interchange.
+This connects the city to Perth to the north, Edinburgh to the south and Kirkcaldy to the east.
+The main routes through the city are Halbeath Road and Carnegie Drive (A907) from east to west.

-The main bus terminus is located on a site to the north of the town centre which provides seating, toilets and a cafe.
+The main bus terminus Dunfermline bus station is located to the north of the city centre which provides seating, toilets and a convenience store.
 In addition to this, there are also two Park and Ride schemes nearby at Ferrytoll, to the south of Inverkeithing, and Halbeath.
 There are plans to create a "park and choose" site at Rosyth.
 There was formerly a second bus station, called St. Margarets.
 It is now a car park.